top of page

 Confucius, the founder of Confucianism, was highly against supernatural ideology.

-Therefore, in most of his masterpieces, he historicized many immortals in ancient myths and secularized many mysterious legends.
+Therefore, in most of his masterpieces, he historicized many immortals from ancient myths and secularized various mysterious legends.

-Mythology in Confucianism, then, served the ruling class and their governance, in which the Chinese emperors' power was granted by heaven.
+Mythology in Confucianism, then, served the ruling class and their governance, with Chinese Emperors' power being seen as granted by heaven.

-Meanwhile, sovereigns' behaviors would be reflected by natural phenomena.
+Furthermore, the behaviors of sovereigns would be believed to be reflected in natural phenomena.

 Everything Is Possible To Become Immortal Through Cultivation